themitosan/grpp/README.md

 - `git`, `npm` and `node`.

 > [!IMPORTANT]
+> Since GRPP uses `nano` as default text editor, we recommend having it on your system too.
+>
-> Since GRPP uses `nano` as default text editor, we recommend having it on your system.
-If you want to use something else, you can change it by using `--setEditor` later.
+> If you want to use something else, you can change it by using `--setEditor` later.

 You can install all required packages by running some of the commands below: